Select Page

 The Division of Germany

-At the end of World War II, Germany was divided into four zones occupied by the victorious Allied powers — the United States, the Soviet Union, Great Britain, and France.
-Each zone was responsible for its area’s reconstruction and administration.
+After the end of second world war, Germany was divided into four Parts with each part occupied by different allied power countries such as the United States, the Soviet Union, Great Britain and France.
+Every zone was accountable for the reconstruction and management of its area.

-• The western zones controlled by the United States, Great Britain, and France became the Federal Republic of Germany (West Germany) in 1949.
+The western zones were set up by the United States, Great Britain and France and in 1949 transformed into the Federal Republic of Germany or West Germany.

-• The eastern zone controlled by the Soviet Union became the German Democratic Republic (East Germany) in the same year.
+The eastern zone administered by the Soviet Union turned into the deutsche demokratische republische, also known as East Germany in the same year.

 The Berlin Wall

-The division of Germany resulted in the division of Berlin, its capital city.
-Berlin was located entirely within East Germany, but it was also divided into four sectors, mirroring the split in the rest of the country.
+The consequence of the division of Germany was division of Berlin, the capital of the country.
+For Berlin it meant that it was located entirely in the territory of East Germany, though it was divided into four sectors like the rest of the country was divided.

-Tensions escalated with the creation of the Berlin Wall in 1961.
-The Soviet-supported East German government constructed the wall to prevent people from fleeing from East to West Berlin.
-The wall became a notorious symbol of the Cold War and a physical manifestation of the Iron Curtain.
+There was a boost of animosity with the construction of the Berlin Wall in 1961.
+The East German government funded by the Soviets put up the wall to stop people from escaping from East to West Berlin.
+The wall also depicted the dreaded iron curtain dividing Europe into East and West and became the focal point of the Cold War.

 Life During the Cold War